Skip to content

 Positive Interventions in Nature

 Can the benefits of activities that have already been reliably shown to increase positive emotions be amplified when individuals engage in those activities in nature?
-That's what Humber College School of Health Sciences faculty member Christine Zupo and assistant Giselle Mirabelli are investigating, combining previous work in positive psychology and environmental psychology to look for ways to "supercharge" an individuals' subjective sense of happiness and well-being.
+That's what Humber Polytechnic School of Health Sciences faculty member Christine Zupo and assistant Giselle Mirabelli are investigating, combining previous work in positive psychology and environmental psychology to look for ways to "supercharge" an individuals' subjective sense of happiness and well-being.

 In the spring/summer of 2018 the Arboretum grounds were used to conduct an initial 4-week investigation with further investigations to come.